 On October 31, 2011, our stockholders authorized our board of directors to amend our amended and restated certificate of incorporation to effect a reverse stock split of our common stock at a ratio of one-for-two to one-for-four, at any time prior to our 2012 annual stockholders' meeting, the exact ratio of the reverse stock split to be determined by the board.
-As of the date of this Transition Report on Form 10-K/T, we have not effected the reverse stock split and, as such, the information with respect to our common stock in this Transition Report on Form 10-K/T and the accompanying financial statements and related notes does not give effect to any reverse stock split.
+All share numbers in this Amendment No. 1 have been changed to reflect the one-for-four reverse stock split that was effected by the Company on December 21, 2012.